 How to Get Directions on an Android Phone

-Thanks to its various direction and navigation features, the Maps app on an Android phone is waiting to be your copilot.
-It’s just like having a backseat driver, but one who knows where they’re going and — bonus — who has a Mute option.
+Thanks to its various direction and navigation features, the Maps app on your Android phone stands at the ready, waiting to be your copilot.
+It’s just like having a backseat driver, but one who knows where he's going and — bonus — has a Mute option.

 Choose a method of transportation.

-The Maps app alerts you to toll roads on the specified route.
-As you travel, you can choose alternative, nontoll routes, if they’re available.
+The Maps app alerts you to any toll roads on the specified route.
+As you travel, you can choose alternative, non-toll routes if available.
 You’re prompted to switch routes during navigation.

-You may not get perfect directions from the Maps app, but for places you’ve never visited, it’s a useful tool.
+You may not get perfect directions from the Maps app, but it's a useful tool for places you’ve never visited.